Immune Thrombocytopenic Purpura

 - Blood in your vomit, urine, or stool

 - Bleeding in your head.
-Note: This is the most dangerous symptom of ITP.
+This symptom of ITP is the most dangerous.
 A head injury that occurs when you don’t have enough platelets to stop the bleeding can be deadly.

 ITP symptoms may look like other health problems.
 Always see your healthcare provider for a diagnosis.